Tuesday, October 29, 2024

 Any (code required) manual reset

-Added that the visual/text communication means(on site – 60’ of rise) shall be in the FCC
+Added that the visual/text communication means(on site for elevators with more than 60’ of rise) shall be in the fire command center (FCC).

-Firefighters emergency operation or OEO inspection operation 2.27.6
+Firefighters emergency operation or occupant evacuation operation (OEO) inspection - 2.27.6

-Add that all three operations shall be alert personnel of floor detection mens of activation
+Add that all three operations shall alert personnel of floor detection means of activation.

 Note: Personnel still have control of elevator.